The Ishango Bone: Evidence for Intentional Arithmetic Design in the Upper Palaeolithic?: Cross-Column Arithmetic Relationships

+Further mathematical features of Column M could be found when the secondary value 4 was applied to the primary numbers (6, 7, 8, and 9) through both subtraction and addition, as shown in Figure 17.
+For further clarity, the numbers 6, 7, 8, and 9 will be referred to as primary numbers, and the number 4 present in each group as secondary, as it appears to serve a flexible function, sometimes playing a supporting role and sometimes no role at all.

+The arithmetic relationships described in this section involve the secondary value 4 and the four primary values of Column M, 6, 7, 8, and 9, applied through subtraction and addition.
+When 4 is subtracted from each primary value, the results form the consecutive sequence 2, 3, 4, 5.
+When 4 is added to each primary value, the results form the consecutive sequence 10, 11, 12, 13.
+Together with the primary values themselves (6, 7, 8, 9), these three consecutive blocks span the integers from 2 to 13 without interruption or overlap. \\

-Another pattern emerged when the number pairs in Column M were multiplied.
-Their products correspond to the row sums of Columns G and D in each line, as illustrated in Figure 16.
+The multiplicative relationship established in Section 4 is restated here in full context: the product of each number pair in Column M equals the corresponding row sum of Columns G and D, as illustrated in Figure 18.

-This arrangement also supports the division of the row sums of Columns G and D, as shown in Figure 17, which, when divided by their associated primary number, result in the secondary number 4 (32÷8=4; 24÷6=4; 36÷9=4; 28÷7=4).
-The same outcome would have been achieved by dividing the sums by their secondary number, yielding the primary number of each row (32÷4=8; 24÷4=6; 36÷4=9; 28÷4=7).

-Given the complexity of the mathematical relationships spanning all three columns and involving all sixteen numerical values, it is tentatively suggested that the exploratory adjustments may reflect aspects of the artifact’s underlying conceptual structure.
-This could imply that it was created with attention to mathematical properties and algebraic relationships.
-The exploratory adjustments themselves, by exchanging the position of one number pair in Column D alongside its corresponding number pairs in Column M, as well as the value changes in Column M, also appear systematic, rather than potential mistakes.
+The same relationship extends naturally to division, as shown in Figure 19.
+Each row sum, divided by the primary value of its corresponding Column M pair, yields the secondary value 4 (32 ÷ 8 = 4; 24 ÷ 6 = 4; 36 ÷ 9 = 4; 28 ÷ 7 = 4); equivalently, dividing by the secondary value yields the primary value of each row (32 ÷ 4 = 8; 24 ÷ 4 = 6; 36 ÷ 4 = 9; 28 ÷ 4 = 7).

+The numerical values across all three columns appear to fully support all four basic arithmetic operations.
+The consecutive integer sequence generated by applying the secondary value 4 to Column M's primary values demonstrates addition and subtraction features, while the relationship between the Column M pairs and the row sums of Columns G and D demonstrates multiplication and division relationships.
+That an arrangement of sixteen values structurally accommodates all four operations simultaneously further points towards intentionality.
+The following section provides a full overview to examine whether further relationships could be found throughout the entire arrangement.